 Clients come to her with experiences of racial and ethnic marginalization and displacement, acculturation and resettlement stress, and histories of surviving mental, physical, sexual, emotional, and psychological violence.
 This includes experiences of military combat, moral injury, and violence and marginalization related to sexual identity, interpersonal power dynamics, and expressions of gender.

-Marielle has also found a second home as a Trauma-Informed Somatic Coach, where she draws from her experience as a trauma therapist with ten thousand hours in the therapy chair to help her coaching clients achieve specific life goals, in functional and sustainable ways.
+Marielle is also a Trauma-Informed Somatic Coach.
+She draws from her experience as a trauma therapist to help her clients achieve specific life goals, and overcome mental blocks to personal and professional growth in functional and sustainable ways.

 Marielle uses person centered, humanistic, and embodiment lenses in her approach to working with Trauma, both as a psychotherapist and a Somatic Coach.
 She uses evidence-based techniques that draw from the body of research on behavior, mindfulness, cognitive, recovery-oriented, spiritual, somatic, and harm reduction psychotherapies.

 “My goal is to support you to heal.
 To help you learn that healing is dynamic.
 That it grows, changes, and moves with you.
 And to help you develop a sense of agency and capacity to choose your own path in this life.”

 Licensed Professional Counselor